StefanMyczko/TestSocket/README.md

 ﻿# TestSocket

- App to see why Docker Desktop fails to wait to a return message on a bidirectional socket, when the lient is in a Docker Container and the Server is not.
+ App to see why Docker Desktop fails to wait for a return message on a bidirectional socket, when the client is in a Docker Container and the Server is not.